 Should Your Child See a Doctor?

-- Symptoms of the male genital area (penis or scrotum)
+- Symptoms of the male genitals penis or scrotum

-- Penis symptoms include rash, pain, itching, swelling and discharge from the end of the penis
+- Penis symptoms include rash, pain, itching, and swelling.
+Discharge from the end of the penis is also included.

 - Scrotum symptoms include rash, itching, pain and swelling.